algorandfoundation/specs/dev/ledger.md

  - The account balance, if the account is online.
  - 0 otherwise.

-The account's participation keys $\pk$ are defined in Algorand's [specification of participation keys][partkey-spec].
+The account's participation key set $\pk$ are defined in Algorand's [specification of participation keys][partkey-spec].

 An account's participation keys and voting stake from a recent round is returned